kb-labb/superlim-submissions/README.md

 # SuperLim Submissions

-This is the official repository for submitting new entries to the SuperLim leaderboard, as well as downloading previous entries.
+This is the official repository for submitting new entries to the [SuperLim leaderboard[(https://lab.kb.se/leaderboard/), as well as downloading previous entries.

 For your submission to be accepted we require you